 The 10 worst people on the TTC

-With the all-too-common short turns, delays, and random outages, using the TTC on a regular basis is tough enough without seat hogs, backpack wearers, and other transit monsters screwing up your ride.
-A half-century ago, the TTC printed cartoon etiquette guides that taught riders to have change, hold on to handrails, and move back through the bus or streetcar.
-Maybe it's time to revisit that idea.
+With the all-too-common short turns, delays, and random outages, using the TTC on a regular basis is tough enough.
+Throw in seat hogs, backpack-wearers, and other transit monsters screwing up your ride, and you have the formula for a very unhappy commute.

-Admittedly, some overheard conversations are pure gold, but 99% of the time it's enough to make those in earshot lose their minds.
+Admittedly, some overheard conversations are pure gold, but 99% of the time it's enough to make those within earshot lose their minds.
 Despite being a common faux-pas, somehow the loud cellphone talkers find the guts to persist.
-The dedication would be admirable, if it wasn't so annoying.
-Kindly text so other people can read over your shoulder.
+Teenagers!
+Don't you know how to text?

 The TTC is a busy place.
 Space is at a premium.
 So please wriggle out of that backpack and give yourself (and your fellow riders) a break.

 A transit seat is the ideal place to put one thing: your butt.
 No feet, no bags, no slumped torsos.
-Oh, and if you would be so kind, please shove over that empty window seat.
-OK?
+Oh, and if you would be so kind, please shove over to that empty window seat.
+Okay?
 Thanks.

 Come inside.
 We won't bite.
 Or just get the f*ck out of the way so we can get off the train.

 Tim Hortons cups and rolling half-full bottles of mystery liquid belong in the garbage, as does most of the stuff left behind on the TTC.
-Minor exception granted for newspapers that are still in readable condition and have a blank crossword section.
+A minor exception is granted for newspapers that are still in readable condition and have a blank crossword section.

 Join the conversation Load comments